GashMod-Rey/Bangkit-2023-Product-Capstone/README.md

 For specific documentation of input, output, and process, kindly refer to documentation written in .ipynb.

-## 3. Backend Description and List of Endpoints
+## 3. Cloud Computing/Backend Description and List of Endpoints
+There are some workloads for cloud computing team, such as database, backend, bucket, run Python from backend, API, and deploying backend on cloud.
 This application using NodeJS as programming language and Express as its framework.
 Here is a list of dependencies used and how to install them:
 <ol>